SolomonBaarda/f21sm-lab/README.md

 # Sobel Edge Detection algorithm

-Image processing algorithm used for detecting the edges of shapes within an image Image processing algorithms are generally delightfully parallel – normally for each stage in the algorithm, each pixel can be processed independently
-The convolve method is the core function of this example – it takes a kernel of multiplier values, and for each pixel, it multiplies the nearby pixels by the kernel, sums the values, and sets the output pixel to that sum
+The Sobel Edge Detection algorithm is an image processing technique used for identifying the edges of objects within an image.
+Each pixel in the image can be processed independently, making parallelising this algorithm delightful.
+The purpose of this lab exercise is to give the students time to gain first hand experience in using the parallel techniques discussed in the lecture.

 # Installation instructions

+There are two ways to install C# to run the project:
+* Download the dotnet development runtime
+* Download the Docker development environment which contains the dotnet runtime

+You will also need an IDE installed, I recommend [VSCode](https://code.visualstudio.com/download).

+## Option 1: Manual installation

+1. Download and install **version 7** of the [dotnet SDK](https://dotnet.microsoft.com/en-us/download)
+2. Clone this repository to disk using `git clone https://github.com/SolomonBaarda/f21sm-lab.git`
+3. Open the `f21sm-lab` folder in your IDE of choice

+    If you are using VSCode, select the *Extensions* tab on the left, search for C#, and install the Microsoft C# extension

+    If a dialog box appears in the bottom right saying *"Required assets to build and debug are missing from 'f21sm-lab'.
+Add them?"* Select **YES**

+4. Navigate to the `SobelEdgeDetector` directory

+5. Run `dotnet restore`

+## Option 2: Docker installation

+I have provided installation instructions for Docker, if you wish to use it.
+THIS IS OPTIONAL

-1. Install [Docker Desktop](https://docs.docker.com/get-docker/) (or any other verion of Docker if you know how to use it)
+1. Install [Docker Desktop](https://docs.docker.com/get-docker/) (**or any other version of Docker if you know how to use it**)

     If you are on Windows, you will need to enable virtualisation in your BIOS and update WSL (Windows Subsystem for Linux) using `wsl --update`